Canadian Chocolate Bars We Love!

 Twix was the first chocolate bar to combine milk chocolate, caramel, and cookies.
 Sweet Geniuses!

 Rolo was first introduced in 1937 in England.
 In 1998, Nestle bought the company and its brand from Mackintosh.
-Today there are made by Nestle Canada.
+Today, Rolo is made by Nestle Canada.

 These delicious chocolate candies are a sweet combination of chewy caramel and milk chocolate.
 They are packaged in a roll of individual pieces resembling buckets of sweetness.

-There have been many Rolo related products including, Rolo biscuits, ice-cream, muffins, birthday cake, desserts, cake bars, doughnuts, mini Rolos, big Rolos (all of which use the same type of caramel), yogurts, and Easter eggs.
+Many products are related to Rolo.
+These include Rolo biscuits, ice cream, muffins, birthday cake, and desserts.
+There are also cake bars, doughnuts, mini Rolos, and big Rolos.
+All of these use the same type of caramel.
+Yogurts and Easter eggs are also available.

 An old fashioned candy your parents will remember from when they were kids!
 Order it for their birthday, right here at Candy Funhouse!
 They'll be thrilled to eat it again!